- Green Infrastructure

 Glossary terms obtained from Long Term Control Plan.

-Adaptive Management Approach - As defined by the EPA, is “the process by which new information about the health of a watershed is incorporated into the watershed management plan.”
-The City has applied this process to the CSO LTCP and implementation of individual controls within the LTCP by continually evaluating existing controls, identifying new potential controls, and determining the most cost-effective way to achieve water quality objectives.
+Adaptive Management Approach – As defined by the EPA, is “the process by which new information about the health of a watershed is incorporated into the watershed management plan.”
+The City has applied this process to the CSO Long Term Control Plan and implementation of individual controls by continually evaluating existing controls, identifying new controls, and determining the most cost-effective way to achieve water quality objectives.

-Best Management Practice – Methods that have been determined to be the most effective, practical means of preventing or reducing pollution from non-point sources.
-Usually used to refer to stormwater controls.
+Best Management Practice – These are stormwater treatment methods that have been determined to be the most effective, practical means of preventing or reducing pollution.

 Biochemical Oxygen Demand (BOD) – A measure of the amount of oxygen consumed in the biological processes that break down organic matter in water.
 The greater the biochemical oxygen demand, the greater the degree of pollution.